respeecher/auto-odoo/README.md

 Then edit .env if you want to specify the images to use for nginx, postgres, and odoo differently from how they are specified by default.
 If you upgrade Auto Odoo, even if the default images change, the images used in your installation will not, which is good because upgrading between major versions of Postgres and Odoo requires running special migration scripts.
+The default settings only fix the major versions of Postgres and Odoo and nothing at all about nginx.
+This means that you can upgrade to the latest minor versions of Postgres and Odoo and the latest version of nginx simply by doing a `docker pull` on the image labels specified in `.env` and restarting Auto Odoo.

-Odoo uses `/etc/odoo/odoo.conf` not only for configuration that is done not changeable through the web interface but also for things that are so changeable including, crucially, the database management password.
+Odoo uses `/etc/odoo/odoo.conf` not only for configuration that is not changeable through the web interface but also for things that are so changeable including, crucially, the database management password.
 So this file must be persisted for Odoo to be secure.
 We achieve this by bind mounting `odoo.conf` in the Auto Odoo directory into the container.
 To obtain a good starting `odoo.conf` for the Odoo image selected in `.env`, run

 ```
 ./get-default-odoo-conf.sh